itiz-ksh/GRU-Sentiment-Analysis/README.md

 This will:
 - Clean and tokenize the reviews
 - Train the GRU model for 5 epochs
-- Plot accuracy and loss curves
+- Plot accuracy and loss curves(Shows the Test Accuracy and Loss/ Train Accuracy and Loss)
 - Print test accuracy and loss
 - Run two sample predictions